-Secondly, austenitic stainless steels (such as types 304 or 316) are known to be "non-magnetic" although they may exhibit slight magnetism if they are cold worked.
-These stainless steel types are therefore particularly recommended in applications such as MRI rooms in hospitals, airstrips, air traffic control towers, road toll stations, naval demagnetising stations, etc.
+The most commonly sought physical property of the austenitic family other than corrosion resistance is a "non-magnetic" or low magnetic permeability feature.
+Austenitic stainless steel is known to be "non-magnetic" although they may exhibit slight magnetism if they are cold worked.
+These stainless steel types are therefore particularly recommended in applications such as MRI rooms in hospitals, airstrips, air traffic control towers, road toll stations, naval demagnetizing stations, etc.